maycuch/Build_API_Python_MySQL_July_2024/README.md

-# Python API MySQL project
+# Build own API: Python_MySQL project

 ### What does this project do
 - it is a recipe API built in Python using data from MySQL and user's input